MattiaBonfanti-CS/-IN4331-WDSM-Project/CONTRIBUTIONS.md

 https://github.com/MattiaBonfanti-CS/IN4331-WDSM-Project

-## Midterm - 6 June 2023
+## End term - 6 June 2023

 Our contributions for the project so far are:

 #### Mattia

-Worked on the stock microservice, tested the system and setup additional docker-compose features.
+Worked on the stock microservice, database sharding, tested the system and setup additional docker-compose features.

 #### Violeta